lilinmail0523/IRIE-term-project2018/README.md

     * RELC_RELEVANCE2**ORGQ** in RelComment:  human assessment about whether the comment is "Good", "Bad", or "PotentiallyUseful" with respect to the OrgQuestion (**Good**, **PotentiallyUseful**, **Bad**)
     * RELC_RELEVANCE2**RELQ** in RelComment: human assessment about whether the comment is "Good", "Bad", or "PotentiallyUseful" with respect to the RelQuestion (**Good**, **PotentiallyUseful**, **Bad**)

-For futhur information about the structure of data: [term.pdf](https://github.com/lilinmail0523/IRIE-term-project2018/blob/master/term.pdf)

 # Task Description
  1. English subtask A (Question-Comment Similarity):